ioenotes/ioenotes/content/english/syllabus/computer/year2-part1/microprocessors-enex-201.md

 2. Abel, P. (2000), *IBM PC Assembly Language and Programming*, 5th edition, Prentice Hall
 3. Hall, D. V. (1999), *Microprocessors and Interfacing: Programming and Hardware*, 2nd Edition, Tata McGraw Hill
 4. Stalling, W. (2009), *Computer Organization and Architecture*, Prentice Hall

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Microprocessors (ENEX201) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year2-part1/microprocessors-enex-201.md).
-Your help is invaluable in keeping this resource beneficial for all students!